 Ed Policy Associates

 The Virginia Policy Partnership Collaborative (VPPC) connects UVA faculty and students with education policy makers to address pressing education problems in the Commonwealth through careful research.
-The VPPC sought out talented students who care deeply about issues of education and equity to be part of the inaugural 2020-21, Education Policy Associates (EPA) program.
+The VPPC sought out talented students who care deeply about issues of education and equity to be part of the 2021-22 Education Policy Associates (EPA) program cohort.
 The EPA program is an opportunity for students who want training in education policy and opportunities to work on applied research projects with faculty and education policymakers.
 EPAs work closely with national experts in early childhood, K-12, higher ed, and workforce policy research by collaborating with UVA faculty.
 Throughout the program, Ed Policy Associates will gain applied research skills such as data management, analytic skills, and technical writing, while also have the opportunity to participate in an intensive Policy Lab course to collaboratively address policy questions identified by Virginia education leaders.
 Meet our Ed Policy Associates!

 You can find a list of past Ed Policy Associate cohorts here.